asenacak/UsedCarsML/README.md

 ## Model Tuning

-- **GridSearchCV**: Used for hyperparameter tuning of the Random Forest, XGBoost, and Decision Tree models.
+- **GridSearchCV**: Used for hyperparameter tuning of the XGBoost, and Decision Tree models.
 - **Keras Tuner (Hyperband)**: Applied for optimizing the Deep Neural Network model's parameters.

 ## Conclusion